-- Use per-sentence BLEU (anti-)oracle+model score 1best (like MIRA hope+fear). - Both model->hope and fear->hope directions seem reasonable (the direction is just the difference in the 1-best feature vectors) - We can include as many directions as we want, so try both. - It takes time to compute (anti-)oracles, so we randomly select batches of sentences and average the feature differences in each batch to generate a direction.
+- Use per-sentence best (anti-)oracle+model score translation (like MIRA hope+fear). - The weight vector that gives the maximum separation between a bad translation and a good translation is just (good features-bad features).
+Displacing the current weight vector by that will increase the separation. - Both model->hope and fear->hope directions seem reasonable (the direction is just the difference in the 1-best feature vectors).
+We try both (generally we try many directions and make a greedy choice for the best BLEU). - It takes time to compute (anti-)oracles, so we randomly select small batches of sentences and average the feature differences in each batch to generate a target weight vector.